- 1 Investment Banking – Financial Restructuring Advisory

 If the investment bank is representing a creditor class, they want to maximize recoveries on the face value of the debt (creditor side).
 If they are representing the company, they want to maximize the value of the company and keep it running as a going concern (debtor side).

-Although there can be more than one creditor class that hires an advisor (the banks are usually the most senior and can hire an advisor but generally are reasonably assured that they will be repaid), smart money will generally know where the value break is and not hire unless they feel that they can get compelling value from retaining an investment banker.
+Although there can be more than one creditor class that hires an advisor (the banks are usually the most senior and can hire an advisor but generally are reasonably assured that they will be repaid), smart money will generally know where the value break is and not hire unless they feel that they can get compelling value from retaining an investment banker (although the debtor will generally pay for the dominant creditor class’s financial advisor).

 For the debtor/company advisory, they will be busy trying to put together a plan of reorganization that is acceptable to stakeholders, either settling out of court or going through a Chapter 11 bankruptcy (in-court) and reorganization filing.
 In-court is obviously more expensive versus a privately negotiated settlement but sometimes when there is no consensus or there are holdout creditors, an in-court process is necessary.
 In-court can still be amicable with terms largely agreed by various creditors, but also has options such as a cram down (forcing recalcitrant junior creditors to accept an outcome) supported by various exhibits compiled by the bankers.